krivenko/som/doc/examples/zerotemp/example.rst

 Formally speaking, the imaginary time segment :math:`\tau\in[0;\beta)` turns into an infinite interval as :math:`\beta\to\infty`.
-Similarly, spacing between Matsubara frequencies goes to 0 in that limit, and the difference between fermionic and bosonic Matsubaras disappears.
+Similarly, spacing between Matsubara frequencies goes to 0 in this limit, and the difference between fermionic and bosonic Matsubaras disappears.

 One can still define a correlation function on a finite time mesh